AvivGelfand/GrandmizersShtick-Huji-Hackathon23/README.md

   <div style="flex: 1;align-items: center;">
     <!-- Text content here -->
     <h1>De Grandmizer Shtick</h1>
     <p>De Grandmizer Shtick is a Python application that generates conversations using GPT and converts them into audio files using the Google Cloud Text-to-Speech API.
 It provides a graphical user interface (GUI) for easy interaction.
-The project is designed to help create the illusion of an occupied home to intimidate burglaries and was created during HUJI Genrative AI Hackathon 2023.</p>
+The project is designed to help create the illusion of an occupied home to intimidate burglaries and was created during the HUJI Generative AI Hackathon 2023.</p>
     <!-- Additional text content -->
   </div>
   <div style="flex: 1; text-align: right;">